shubha-pandey/Car-Counter/README.md

 # Car Counter 🚗
-A computer vision project to count vehicles in a video feed using YOLO (You Only Look Once) bject detection.
+A computer vision project to count vehicles in a video feed using YOLO (You Only Look Once) object detection.

 ## Technologies Used
 - Python: Core programming language for the project.